Phonepaserth/Tutorial-Basic-to-Advance-Image-Video-Processing/README.md

 ### Contains 5 Units:

-0. Tutorials for starter to use Google Colab and Python baisc
+0. Tutorials for starter to use Google Colab and Python basic
 1. Image Processing
 2. Pattern Recognition
 3. Geometry in Computer Vision